 After the Blue Heron mill closed in 2011 the four partner agencies - Oregon City, Clackamas County, Metro and the State of Oregon, came together as the Willamette Falls Legacy Project, to secure public access to the falls.
-In 2012, The Partners identified four core values in order to bring the Willamette Falls Legacy Project to life.
+In 2012, the Partners identified four core values in order to bring the Willamette Falls Legacy Project to life.
+The four values are Historic and Cultural Interpretation, Public Access, Healthy Habitat and Economic Redevelopment.
 The values have been used as a framework for all project decisions and will continue to guide future decisions as the project is implemented.
 In 2014, the Framework Master Plan was created to guide future development of the site.

 From the winter of 2015 to present, project staff have been involved with the riverwalk planning, design and community engagement for the riverwalk.
 The master plan is a result of a two-year design process developed in collaboration with the City of Oregon City, Metro, Clackamas County, the State of Oregon, PGE, Falls Legacy LLC, the five confederated tribes and thousands of community members.
-Other stakeholders included conversations with agencies to understand the complexities and science of the site, meetings with focus groups and state partners.
+Other engagement included conversations with agencies to understand the complexities and science of the site, and meetings with focus groups and state partners.

-Five community events and online surveys, an online Community Check-In, numerous presentations, facilitated conversations to local groups or organizations and week day tours of the site helped shape the master plan.
+Five community events and online surveys, an online Community Check-In, numerous presentations, facilitated conversations to local groups or organizations, and week day tours of the site helped shape the master plan.
 Stakeholders and community members weighed in on their vision for the site.
 Eight key uses drive the design of the public space and include PGE dam operations, falls viewing and tribal access and use.

 The master plan provides a long-term vision and implementation strategy to guide future public use and development of the riverwalk.
-This master plan document establishes project goals and objectives, key public uses, outlines site resources and conditions and summarizes the planning process.
-It also lays out a framework for implementation including, phasing, future maintenance and operational needs and funding.
+This master plan document establishes project goals and objectives, key public uses, outlines site resources and conditions, and summarizes the planning process.
+It also lays out a framework for implementation, including phasing, future maintenance and operational needs, and funding.